Looking for a KA2 Partner?

 The project has brought together 8 partners from 6 different countries and employed 12 ESL teachers.
 This multicultural and diverse cross-sectoral cooperation includes a theatre company, a directorate, a university, two NGOs, an adult education center, and a foreign language school.

-The latest surveys on accomplishments of English language learners as well as a comparative analysis of languages in education and training across the EU have revealed that “most Member States face challenges in ensuring appropriate learning outcomes in the field of languages” as stated in the aforementioned document.
-This clearly indicates the necessity to bring a change into the curricula and provide an innovative tool that will be directed at improving English language speaking skills.
-We believe that bringing drama-based activities into the classrooms across Europe will increase the level of students’ motivation, interest, engagement, and most importantly, facilitate their learning process as well as improve their speaking skills.
+The latest surveys on the accomplishments of English language learners as well as a comparative analysis of languages in education and training across the EU have revealed that “most Member States face challenges in ensuring appropriate learning outcomes in the field of languages” as stated in the document mentioned above.
+This indicates the necessity to bring a change into the curricula and provide an innovative tool that will be directed at improving English language speaking skills.
+We believe that bringing drama-based activities into the classrooms across Europe will increase the level of students’ motivation, interest, and engagement, and most importantly, facilitate their learning process as well as improve their speaking skills.

-For more information on implementation of drama based activities in English language education visit the ACT project website.
+For more information on the implementation of drama-based activities in English language education visit the ACT project website.

-and follow the project on Facebok and Instagram.
+and follow the project on Facebook and Instagram.

 ACT – Act Communicate Transcend Project funded by Erasmus+ approved by AMPEU Agencija za mobilnost i programe Europske unije will last from May 2021 until June 2023.